 ABSTRACT

+Start with an introductory sentence (s) showing the statement of the problem

 An experiment was conducted to examine the physiological and growth parameters of various rice (Oryza sativa.L.) varieties under irrigated conditions in the Raipur plain during kharif season 2023-24.
-The research focuses on key metrics including crop growth rate (CGR), absolute growth rate (AGR), net assimilate rate (NAR), and relative growth rate (RGR) to evaluate the performance of different rice varieties in this region.
+The research focused on key metrics including crop growth rate (CGR), absolute growth rate (AGR), net assimilate rate (NAR), and relative growth rate (RGR) to evaluate the performance of different rice varieties in this region.
 Results showed significant variation among the rice varieties in their growth and physiological responses.
 Varieties with higher CGR and AGR demonstrated superior biomass accumulation and overall growth performance.
 Those with elevated NAR and RGR exhibited more efficient conversion of assimilates into plant biomass, reflecting better productivity.
+Conclusion and significance of the study missing.
 The findings underscore the importance of selecting rice varieties based on their growth metrics and physiological efficiency under specific irrigated conditions.

 INTRODUCTION

 Rice (Oryza sativa L.) is an important source of food for more than half of the world population and 90% of the rice area worldwide is in Asia.
 (Jabran et al., 2015; Ullah et al., 2018).
 As the most important food crop in the world, rice is grown on over 165 million hectares and produces around 596 million metric tons (paddy).
 As per Third Advance Estimates for 2022-2023 shows that rice production in the country is estimated at 1355.42 lakh metric tonnes, which is higher by 60.71 lakh tonnes as compared to previous year.
 The estimated total production of kharif rice for 2023–2024 is 1063.13 lakh metric tons, which is 13.23 lakh metric tons more than the previous year of Kharif rice.
 According to the First Advance Estimates for 2023–2024 (Kharif Only) production of 1063.13 lakh metric tons ( Pib.
 2023) the estimated production.
 Chhattisghar known as the "Rice Bowl" of India, is a prominent state in the rice-producing industry.
 According to Agricultural Statistics at a Glance (2022), the state of Chhattisgarh reported a total rice yield of 2052 kg/hectare in 2021-2022.
 In rice, biomass accumulation is a major factor in determining grain production which is directly influenced by photosynthates.
-Further improvement of yield potential in rice will have to involve an increase in biomass production(Ying et al., 1998, Peng et al., 2000).
+Further improvement of yield potential in rice will have to involve an increase in biomass production()too old.
 The efficiency of photosynthesis significantly impacts crop yield (Xu et al., 2018).
 In rice, yield is influenced by several key traits (Li et al., 2014), including the number of panicles per unit area, the number of filled grains per panicle, and the weight of 1,000 grains.
 In rice, grain yield is influenced by physiological characteristics like net assimilation rate (NAR), crop growth rate(CGR), relative growth rate(RGR), absolute growth rate(AGR) and total dry matter production.

 MATERIALS AND METHODS